llambiel/letsecureme/post.md

 * hardening the Security Headers
 * get that shiny A+ security rating we are looking for

 We will use [Exoscale](https://www.exoscale.ch) as our cloud provider since they offer integrated firewall and DNS management.
 Exoscale is the leading Swiss cloud provider with a strong focus on data safety / privacy and security.
-Off course you can follow along using any other cloud or traditional hosting service.
+Of course you can follow along using any other cloud or traditional hosting service.

 ## Let's Encrypt overview